NicholasCiuica/WasonTask/README.md

 Webpage with a demo of the Wason Selection Task and its variations, as well as some information about each.

-My research on WST is also included in the repository.
+My research on WST is also included in the repository and is accessible through the demo.

 ## To Access:

 - Use the following link to access the page hosted through GitHub: https://nicholasciuica.github.io/WasonTask/

-- If this doesn't work for you, you can simply download the repository files and run the index.html file in your browser of choice
+- If this doesn't work for you, you can simply download the repository as a zip, unzip the files, and run the index.html file in your browser of choice

 ##